Snarp/tumblr_blog_json_scraper/README.md

 Tumblr JSON Scraper
 -------------------

-A small script that saves a given Tumblr blog to JSON format.
+A small script that scrapes a given Tumblr blog to JSON format.

 ## How To Use